 The study will be conducted during spring and summer 2021 by the Worcester Historical Commission, assisted by staff from the Planning & Regulatory Services Division.
 The study will include following steps.

-The Committee will assess the architectural and historical significance of the general environs and the buildings within the proposed district.
+The Committee assesed the architectural and historical significance of the general environs and the buildings within the proposed district.

-To gauge community interest and support for the proposal, as well as inform potential components and governing rules, a neighborhood-wide opinion survey will be conducted.
+To gauge community interest and support for the proposal, as well as inform potential components and governing rules, a neighborhood-wide opinion survey was conducted.

-The study findings have been documented in a Preliminary Study Report that has been submitted to the Massachusetts Historical Commission (MHC) and are available here for public viewing. - View Report
+The study findings have been documented in a Preliminary Study Report that has been submitted to the Massachusetts Historical Commission (MHC).

-Following the public hearing, at the October 6, 2022 Worcester Historical Commission meeting, the Committee will discuss comments submitted by the public at the public hearing, recommend changes to the report if necessary and make a recommendation for consideration by the City Council, who will determine whether to establish a new Local Historic District in the neighborhood, its boundaries and its governing rules.
+At their March 23, 2023 meeting, the Worcester Historical Commission voted to approve the preliminary study report and transmit the report to City Council, who will determine whether to establish a new Local Historic District in the neighborhood, its boundaries and its governing rules. - View Report

 Local Historic Districts are established to protect historic buildings and structures from demolition or inappropriate alterations.
 In a Local Historic District, most changes to exterior architectural features, including additions, changes in materials, other alterations or demolitions, are reviewed by the City's Historic Commission.